 Graphene Battery vs Lithium-Ion Battery

 Lithium-ion (Li-ion) batteries, developed in 1976, have become the most commonly used type of battery.
-They are used to power devices from phones and laptops to electric vehicles and solar energy storage systems.
+Comprised of cathode active materials such as lithium iron phosphate (LiFePO4) powder and lithium cobalt oxide, they are used to power devices from phones and laptops to electric vehicles and solar energy storage systems.
 However, the limitations of Li-ion batteries are becoming increasingly noticeable.
 Despite their high charge capacity and low manufacturing costs, Li-ion batteries suffer from low energy density, slow charging times, short lifespans, and significant safety risks, including the potential for fires.

 Graphene, a 2D material discovered in 2004, has transformed battery technology.
-Incorporating graphene materials into Li-ion batteries can alleviate many of their limitations and introduces new benefits, such as the possibility for flexibile batteries.
-Graphene-enhanced batteries offer fast charging, high energy density, extended lifetimes, and crucially, are non-flammable.
+Incorporating graphene materials into Li-ion batteries can alleviate many of their limitations and introduces new benefits, such as the possibility for flexible batteries.
+Graphene-enhanced batteries offer fast charging, high energy density, extended lifetimes, and crucially, are less flammable.
 One important distinction to make is that when we talk about graphene batteries, we are talking about batteries that use graphene in any way.
 Therefore, graphene batteries can also be lithium-ion batteries.

 Graphene’s unique properties, such as high surface area, exceptional conductivity, and flexibility, make it an ideal material for next-generation batteries.
 Most commonly used in the electrodes of a conventional battery setups, graphene has rapidly advanced to become a viable and superior option to the typical Li-ion battery.